truenas/middleware/docs/userguide/truenas_vcenter.rst

 Administrators who use `VMware vCenter Server <https://www.vmware.com/products/vcenter-server>`_ to administer their vSphere environments can use the TrueNAS® vCenter plugin to manage their
 TrueNAS® appliance from vCenter Server.

-.. note:: at this time, the vCenter plugin only supports the creation of datastores from vCenter Server.
+.. note:: at this time, the vCenter plugin only supports the creation of iSCSI and NFS datastores from vCenter Server.

 To configure the vCenter plugin, click "vCenter".
 This will open the screen shown in :numref:`Figure %s: Configuring the vCenter Plugin <vcenter1>`.